akprathipati/individualgit/index.md

 ## Ajay: [Ajay video ](https://www.youtube.com/watch?v=P--N35m1X-E)
 Summary: After this week, I will get a good look at my weakness: I think that FRQ's are going to be the hardest since that requires a lot more etchnical skills.
 I think I may do fine of the MC so far.
 I think the AP CB vidoes live review that they do will be helful.

+Study analysis: this method looks at the questions I missed, why I miised, helps me understand the topic and also helps me look at similar problems to see how to solve it.